Pictured right: Old College Dining Room (1806); courtesy of Hargrett Rare Book & Manuscript Library at the University of Georgia Libraries

 Since then, the University has used many facilities to provide food service for students here at UGA.
 Many of these buildings are presently being used for academic and office purposes.
 The oldest dining facility still in operation is Snelling Dining Commons, constructed in 1939, and is still serving meals today.

 Many things have changed over the years.
 The University used to feed 50 students a day.
-In today's world, approximatley 30,000 meals are served daily in UGA's dining locations.
+In today's world, approximatley 20,000 meals are served daily in UGA's dining locations.
 Food choices were limited when room and board was first offered, but the five main dining commons offer extensive menus and seving hours.
-Dining Services also manages 18 retail locations and a food truck.
+Dining Services also manages 20+ restaurants, coffee shops, and markets.

 In 1995, UGA Dining Services was awarded the prestigious Ivy Award for Excellence.
 This accolade is used to recognize the most outstanding restaurants and foodservice operations in the country for their commitment to quality and excellence.
 In 2002, the department received the Food Service Operator of the Year Award.
 UGA Dining Services is one of the few organizations to receive both of these accolades.